 - Students with disabilities enroll in postsecondary education at similar rates as their peers without disabilities yet are less likely to earn a degree.
 In 2016, the percentage of people with and without disabilities ages 21 to 64 with only some college or an associate’s degree was 31.5%.
 However, the percentage of people with disabilities ages 21 to 64 with a bachelor’s degree or higher level of degree attainment was 14% compared with 33.8% of people without disabilities.

 - Students with disabilities are less likely to be employed as adults than their peers without disabilities.
 In 2016, the employment rate for people with disabilities ages 21 to 64 was less than half than for people without disabilities (36.2% and 78.9%, respectively).

-This webinar will examine the preparation of career and technical education (CTE) teachers to include and support students with…
+This webinar examined the preparation of career and technical education (CTE) teachers to include and support students with disabilities.

 - September 4, 2018